 Carnegie Mellon's Mobility Plan considers how users will travel to and from the university for the next decade, informed by the projects within this plan's 10-year development envelope.
 Increased capacity for growth will be provided through multi modal solutions and transportation demand management (TDM) mitigation to minimize single occupant vehicle (SOV) increases.
-This plan draws on the findings from the master plan's Traffic Impact Study (TIS) through the City of Pittsburgh's Department of Mobility and Infrastructure (DOMI)'s planning process, as well as the TDM plan and the Alternative Access and Parking Plan in the appendices.
+This plan draws on the findings from the master plan's Transportation Impact Study (TIS) through the City of Pittsburgh's Department of Mobility and Infrastructure (DOMI)'s planning process, as well as the TDM plan and the Alternative Access and Parking Plan in the appendices.
 This mobility plan meets or exceeds Department of City Planning (DCP)'s Pittsburgh District 2030 Performance Targets.
+The TIS was approved by DOMI on 08/26/2022.
+The full TIS is attached as a separate document.